kunalk3/Prep-And-Practice/README.md

 </div>

 # __Interview Bucket__ (Learning curve)
-Here, I have specify the learning platform and interview preparatory materials for all and its public so everyone can access it from beginner level to professional one.
-You can also contibute on fork request / connecting with me.
+Here, I have updated learning resources, use-case, code techniques and interview preparatory materials for everyone and its public, so each members can access whoever from beginner level to professional one.
+I am happy if you also contibute the same on fork request / by connecting with me.
+The collections made by few external references like github, youtube, linkedin and my own which covers stacks on __Data Science, AI-ML, GenAI, LLM, Java, Data Engineering, Cloud, C++, BigData, SQL__ and many more.

 <div align="center">
   <a href="https://github.com/kunalk3/Interview_bucket/issues"><img src="https://img.shields.io/github/issues/kunalk3/Interview_bucket" alt="Issues Badge"></a>